DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Tweet for your future self
  - use as archive
  - Create connections with professionals
- - &#39;...you will be amazed how approachable some of the most knowledgeable professionals are&#39;
+ - '...you will be amazed how approachable some of the most knowledgeable professionals are'

  - see future self chapter for an example of me using twitter as my personal search engine